 The Plott hound is an old, old breed of hunting dog that excels on all manner of game,

 especially big game such as bear, hogs, and cats.
-Plotts also make exeptional cooners
+Plotts also make exceptional cooners

-as well, and many have become quite adept at running and treeing these animals.
-The
+as well, and many have become quite adept at running and treeing these animals .They

-popularity has mushroomed, and representatives of the breed are located throughout
+The Plott's popularity has mushroomed, and representatives of the breed are located

 The historical foundations of the Plott differ from most hound breeds of the United

 States.
 Unlike other running types, the earliest Plotts were not of English foxhound

 origin but rather were imported from Germany by the Plott family in and around the

 mid-1700s.
 The real founder of the breed was Henry Plott who moved to western North